Stone Tables

-Stone Tables (1997) is a historical novel by American writer Orson Scott Card, based on the life of Moses.
+Stone Tables (1997) is a historical novel by American writer Orson Scott Card, based on the life of Moses, Aaron, and God's will.
+About the book, he said "My effort is to make sure that those who read this story emerge with an understanding of how good people struggle with each other and with their understanding of God's will as they try to make some decent use of their years of life".
 As with much of Card's other literature, a Christian/Mormon influence is present in this book.

 Adaptations

 In 1973, Card, in conjunction with Robert Stoddard, wrote a musical adaptation of Stone Tables that was premiered and performed at Brigham Young University.
 On October 24, 2008, a revised edition of the musical was premiered at Southern Virginia University.